cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 generated with a secure and random password.
 The secret is then used to reset the password for the `postgres` user of the cluster.

-By default the recovery will continue up to the latest available WAL on the default target timeline (`current` for PostgreSQL up to 11, `latest` for version 12 and above).
+By default, the recovery will continue up to the latest available WAL on the default target timeline (`current` for PostgreSQL up to 11, `latest` for version 12 and above).
 You can optionally specify a `recoveryTarget` to perform a point in time